 On the contrary, the only light bulb on the painting is the lantern.
 Nevertheless, the light does not come from the lantern, but from our anti-hero’s white shirt.
 Moreover, the illumination behind the heads of those sentenced to death, as an halo, boosts it.

 As opposed to the victims, Goya represents anonymous soldiers without faces.
 Their solid block formation makes them look like automated killing machines.

 The only thing that allow us to recognise them as French soldiers is the type of helmet they wear: a morion.
 In addition, their kit bag show they belong to the infantry.

 On the other hand, their uniforms have different tonalities since they were made up with woolen without dying.

 As a fun fact, notice that Goya show us two novelties introduced by French army during the Peninsular war.
 The type of morions as well as the sabre with square hilt.

-Goya represents the conception of time in this painting.
+Goya represents the notion of time in this painting.
 Firstly, there are the corpses of those already murdered.
-Behind them, the prisoners that are going to be shooted in that precise moment.
+Behind them, the prisoners that are going to be shot in that precise moment.
 At the back, the men that will be.
 Goya plays with the idea of past, present and future.